 Yet the lingering effects of asbestos remain.
 People are still dying – 43,000 annually, according to the World Health Organization.
 The long latency period (it can be anywhere from 10 to 50 years between exposure and diagnosis of mesothelioma) has contributed to an uncertain future for many.
 In the United States, almost anything constructed before 1980 is likely to contain some form of asbestos.
 Developing countries are still building with asbestos products.

 There still are an estimated 3,000 cases of mesothelioma diagnosed annually in the U.S. and more than 10,000 cases in Australia, Japan, and Western Europe combined each year, according to a recent bulletin from the World Health Organization.

 About one-third of all mesothelioma victims in this country are military veterans.
 That's because asbestos was used extensively in every branch of military service, appearing to perfectly fit the needs of the Armed Forces.

 Lauded for its fire-proofing and insulating capabilities, asbestos was ubiquitous in military life.
 Ships, tanks, aircraft and trucks all contained asbestos.
 It was used for construction, maintenance and repair.
 Military bases were covered with asbestos-containing materials.

 Find more about asbestos exposure in the U.S. Military

-From the 1930s through the mid-1970s, asbestos was a major part of military life, but nowhere was it more prevalent and toxic than in the Navy, where ships and submarines used it from end to end.
+From the 1930s through the mid-1970s, asbestos was a major part of military life, but nowhere was it more prevalent than in the Navy, where ships and submarines used it from end to end.

 More than 300 asbestos-containing materials were utilized by the Navy, making it almost impossible to avoid the exposure.
 From the engine and boiler rooms, to the sleeping quarters and mess halls, asbestos was everywhere in the Navy, both above and below the decks.